Tag: loved

 Matthew 22:23–33, 1 Thessalonians 4:13–18, Romans 8:26–30

-was established to honor the of the church.
-As we talked about yesterday, it is also a good time to reflect upon those that helped your faith.
+All Day was established to honor the saints of the church.
+As we talked about yesterday, it is also a good time to reflect upon those that helped shape your faith.
 By so doing these people were doing the work of saints.
 Now, let us be clear, over the years, the church (whether it be the church universal, Eastern Orthodox, Roman Catholic, Protestant) has put saints on a pedestal that the saints themselves knew they didn’t belong.
-It is normal behavior to do this.
+It is human behavior to do this.
 The saints are a “class” of people that when we think about it, we don’t believe we belong to that class.
-It is only by the grace of God that any could be called saint, for it is the work of the in them that shaped them.
+It is only by the grace of God that any could be called saint, for it is the work of the Spirit in them that shaped them.

 We have inherited the legacies of the Saints and the everyday saints.
 What will we do with it?
 What is a saint?
 Well, the way puts it, it seems we are all saints.
 It seems that Paul perceives all of the children of God as saints.

 1) Whose death do you mourn most at this moment?
-Were they a believer in Jesus as Lord and Savior?
+Were they a believer in as Lord and Savior?

 2) Why do we mourn those that knew Jesus as Lord and Savior?